The Making of a Milestone

 The Big Unveiling

 A custom-built stage and approximately 40×40 foot LED system took two days to install.
-The video production and live performance, on the other hands, took months to prepare with the assistance of Go2 Productions.
-Hundreds of feet of pipe and drape were brought on site to block the light and set the scene.
+The video production and live performance, on the other hand, took months to prepare with the assistance of Go2 Productions.
+Hundreds of feet of pipe and drape were brought on-site to block the light and set the scene.
 It would take many hands, like grains of sand, to create an impact as big as the 60K Press itself!

 Keynote speakers would first address the gathering crowd.
 Executives, dignitaries and government officials addressed media and guests alike with inspirational speeches full of gratitude and pride.
 When the applause rang silent, the curtains were drawn, and the Sand Story began.
 The live production combines art and music to create a story right before your eyes using only grains of sand and an artist’s touch!